Is a referral from my family dentist required to schedule an appointment for an orthodontic consultation?

 Is it too late to have braces if I am already an adult?

-What will I learn form the initial consultation?
+What will I learn from the initial consultation?

 There are five essential questions that the doctor will answer during the consultation: